 It’s more important than ever to brush and floss regularly with braces, so the teeth and gums are healthy during orthodontic treatment.
 Brushing teeth after each meal and before bedtime is recommended to avoid accumulation of plaque and food particles in braces and teeth.
-Toothbrushes will need to be replaced more often due to wear and tear from braces and appliances.
-Fluoride will be given for patients to use as an additional protective treatment to add to their oral hygiene regimen.
+Toothbrushes may need to be replaced more often due to wear and tear from braces and appliances.
 Flossing when wearing braces takes patience and dedication, but it is important to floss teeth every day.
 The use of a floss threader will aid in performance of this necessary procedure.

 The two videos below demonstrate the proper care of teeth and braces during orthodontic treatment.

 For the first day or so after braces are placed, soft foods are preferable, as the patient will likely feel some soreness.
 After that, caring for your braces can be achieved by eating (or avoiding) the right foods.
 Eating certain foods can loosen the brackets or bands, bend or break wires, and could lead to longer treatment time.

 The main thing for orthodontic patients to remember is to avoid chewy, crunchy, sticky, and hard foods.

 The following is a list of food items you should avoid eating, or eat with caution: